tippi-fifestarr/aptos-npm-mcp/integration_guides/development_usage.md

 # Local development with the Aptos MCP

-To get started, clone the repository and
+To get started, clone the repository and then navigate into the folder `aptos-npm-mcp`

 ```bash
 git clone git@github.com:aptos-labs/aptos-npm-mcp.git